Introduction

 Exploring Options

-Students can continue to utilize the AAMC Careers in Medicine Program for detailed resources on self-exploration and exploring career options.
-(AAMC Careers in Medicine login required)
+Students are also encouraged to continue utilizing the AAMC Careers in Medicine Program for in-depth resources on self-assessment and career exploration.

 Group career planning includes various class meetings and pertinent panel presentations aligned with the curriculum.